-The creation of post-war organizations are not a new concept, especially in American history.
-After the Civil War, which lasted from 1861-1865, both armies created post-war organizations.
-The former Union soldiers created the Grand Army of the Republic (GAR) and former Confederate soldiers established the United Confederate Veterans (UCV).
-Both of these organizations were big supporters and lobbied for the Republican (GAR), and Democratic (UCV) parties, respectfully.
-After the Spanish-American War in 1898, former soldiers created the American Veterans of Foreign Service, which is known presently as the Veterans of Foreign Wars of the United States (VFW).
+In American history, post-war groups are not new.
+Both armies developed post-war groups after 1861-1865's Civil War.
+Former Union troops formed the Grand Army of the Republic (GAR), and former Confederates formed the UCV (UCV).
+Both groups advocated for the Republican (GAR) and Democratic (UCV) parties.
+After the Spanish-American War in 1898, former soldiers founded the American Veterans of Foreign Service, today called Veterans of Foreign Wars of the United States (VFW).

-In 1915, with the first World War creating chaos across the globe, two men were concerned with the United States’ absence of the Great War.
-Arthur Hoffman, a magazine editor, and Stephen Reynolds, a writer, founded the American Legion in February of 1915.
-Pre-war organizations were a new concept, and the American Legion lobbied for the government to strengthen the military to prepare for our impending participation in the war.
+In 1915, as the first World War spread turmoil across the globe, Arthur Hoffman, a magazine editor, and Stephen Reynolds, a writer, worried about the U.S. In 1915, they formed the American Legion.
+Pre-war groups were new, and the American Legion advocated for a stronger military to prepare for war.

 The American Legion Post WWI

-Today The American Legion has over 2 million members and over 13,000 posts globally.
-The posts are organized into fifty-five departments; fifty for each state, Washington, D.C., Puerto Rico, France, Mexico, and the Philippines.
+Today Globally, the American Legion has 2 million members and 13,000 posts.
+The jobs are divided into 55 departments—50 for each state, D.C., Puerto Rico, France, Mexico, and the Philippines.

 How to Join